-In a time where so many people are afraid of what’s next (including you) connection is going to matter.
+In a time where so many people are afraid of what’s next (including you), connections matter.

 Your business matters to you, to your customers, and to the economy.
-While no one knows how long this storm will last or what is coming next, guiding your business through this tough time can leave you stronger on the other side.
+While no one knows what’s coming next, guiding your business through tough times can leave you stronger on the other side.